“Experience, feel and understand music”

-After this course it will be possible for the student to use the lesson material as a basis for the necessary practical integration of music and dance.
-The increased knowledge of musical exercises will also contribute to a better communication with teachers, pianists or musicians in general.
-The course will lead to a better relationship between artistic and technical qualities with regard to musical input.
+After this course, it is possible for the student to use the teaching material as a basis for the necessary practical integration of music and dance.
+The increased knowledge of the material will also contribute to better communication with teachers, pianists, conductor, choreographer and musicians in general.
+The course will lead to a better relationship between artistic and technical qualities with regard to the musical contribution.

-As part of the course the student will also have workshops with and visit the Ballet Orchestra (orchestra of Dutch National Ballet and NDT) several times.
-Through actual meetings an interaction with orchestra members an extra layer of practical training is added by means of concrete meetings.
+As part of the course, the student will also attend workshops several times with and visit the Ballet Orchestra (orchestra of Dutch National Ballet and NDT).
+An extra layer of practical training is added by means of concrete meetings.

--To distinguish artistic, emotional and structural characteristics in classical music, for the benefit of ballet exercises and ballet variations by means of auditory training.
+- Distinguishing artistic, emotional and structural features in classical music for ballet exercises and ballet variations through auditory training.

 - Distinguishing and working with different dance forms, gaining insight into compositional structures.

-- Learning to auditively distinguish all orchestral instruments including insight into the playing methods.
+- Learning to distinguish auditory from all orchestral instruments, including insight into the way of playing.

 - The student receives a musical historical kaleidoscope from 1640 to 1973.
 Composers are discussed in their cultural and musical development.
-The content of the musical information is provided by images and sound material which are taken along by the teacher.
-For each composer an excerpt is given with the important information about work and style periods with their core brands.
+The content of the musical information is provided by image and sound material that is brought along by the teacher.
+Fragments are given for each composer with the important information about work and style periods with their characteristics.

-The information should enable the student to distinguish and argue between the works of different composers.
+- The information should enable the student to distinguish and argue the works of different composers.

-- Attention will also be paid to analyzing and naming different forms of dance.
-The dance forms run from 1600 [baroque] to 1960 [rock and roll].
-This will also be supported by images and sound fragments.
+- Attention is also paid to analysing and naming different dance forms.
+The dance forms range from 1600 [Baroque] to modern dance today.
+This will also be supported by image and sound clips.

-- Also the discernment of the musical instruments will be discussed.
+- The distinction of musical instruments is also discussed.

-Attention will be paid to the isolation of various individual sounds, both solo and in an ensemble context.
+- Attention will be paid to isolating different individual sounds, both solo and in ensemble.
 As a young professional dancer, basic knowledge of instruments and their sound or playing technique is an absolute must.
-Demonstration of various instrumentalists from the ballet orchestra (as far as possible) and visual and sound material are part of this subject.
-Concert visits for this purpose are required.
+Demonstration of various instrumentalists from the ballet orchestra (as far as possible) and visual and sound material are part of this topic.
+This requires a rehearsal and general visit.

 The students do not have a workbook.
-They receive stencils for each subject from the teacher with the necessary information.
+They receive study material for each subject with the necessary information from the teacher.